Undergraduate Advising Frequently Asked Questions

 What undergraduate degrees and majors are available through the College of Business & Technology (CBT)?

-The CBT offers the bachelor of business administration with majors in accounting, finance, management and marketing; the bachelor of science with majors in human resource development and industrial technology; and the bachelor of arts in applied Science.
+- The CBT offers the bachelor of business administration with majors in accounting, finance, management and marketing; the bachelor of science with majors in computer information systems, computer science, human resource development and industrial technology.

 How many and which courses will transfer from my previous college to The University of Texas at Tyler?